crypt0kitik/Deep_Learning/2 - ANN for classification/read_me.txt

 Neural network 2: Changed loss='mse' to loss='categorical_crossentropy' and added metrics=['accuracy']
 Neural network 3: Experimented with layers
 Neural network 4: Added early stopping

+In your dataset, the target variable appears to be HeartDisease, which likely indicates whether a patient has heart disease (Yes or No).
+This suggests a binary classification problem.